-It was necessary that Thomas believe in the eternal nature of the spirit and also, to fulfill his apostleship, that he know and testify of the physical resurrection of the body.
-Today the nature of the physical resurrection is often overlooked as we bear testimony.
-When we do testify of this certainty, the Holy Spirit accompanies our words with power.
-If we are to enjoy the full benefits of the Holy Spirit we, through revelation, must testify of the certainty of the Lord’s life, death, and resurrection.
+It was necessary that Thomas believe in the eternal nature of the spirit and also, to fulfill his apostleship, necessary that he know and testify of the physical resurrection of the body.
+Today the nature of the physical resurrection is often overlooked.
+When we testify of the certainty of physical resurrection, the Holy Spirit accompanies our words with power.
+If we are to enjoy the full benefits of the Holy Spirit we, through revelation, must testify of the certainty of the Lord’s life, death, and Resurrection.

 It is a comfort as well as a warning to understand that the resurrection is physical.
-Consider the comfort this knowledge brings to those who lay away their children in the grave.
-Have you not seen the power of this faith in the faces of a bereaved mother and father?
+Consider the comfort this knowledge brings to those who lay their children in the grave.
+Have you not seen the power of this faith in the faces of bereaved parents?
 The reality of death descends on us in stark tones as we stand at the grave of a loved one.
-Yet the reality of a literal resurrection comes with the power that only the Comforter can give us.
-That moment the resurrection ceases to be just a doctrinal subject.
-Instead a glorious certainty fills the soul with joy.
+But the reality of a literal resurrection comes with the power of certainty only the Comforter can give.
+In that moment, the resurrection ceases to be just an abstract doctrinal subject.
+Instead, this glorious certainty fills the soul with joy.